gocedoko/couchdb-react-boilerplate/README.md

 ## Get started

-1. Install, configure and run the [Apache CouchDB database engine](http://couchdb.apache.org/)
+1. Install, configure and run the [Apache CouchDB database engine](http://couchdb.apache.org/) on ypur machine

-2. Log into its Fauxton web Interface: http://localhost:5984/_utils/index.html#login
+2. Open the Fauxton web interface: http://localhost:5984/_utils/index.html#login and log in

 3. Create a database